-Many people questioned the “primrose yellow” part of the press release and thought Kate was re-wearing the cream coat from Princess Charlotte’s christening.
+Lots of people questioned if Kate’s coat was indeed “primrose yellow” as per the press release.
+They thought Kate was re-wearing the cream coat from Princess Charlotte’s christening in 2015.
 The two pieces do look near-identical.

-However, after extensive research carried out by fashion detectives on Twitter, we now know this is not the case.
+However, after extensive research carried out by fashion detectives on Twitter, we now know it’s not the same coat.
 Kate’s newer coat has four buttons on the cuff (which Kate’s christening coat didn’t).
 There are some other slight differences too, including more pronounced pockets on the older coat, plus the darts on the bust are spaced differently.
-Friend-of-the-blog Michelle has lots of evidence on her Twitter page.
+Friend-of-the-blog Michelle has lots of evidence on her Twitter page

 I also think the yellow colour looked lighter on photographs on the day due to the bright sunshine overhead.
 On the official photographs released after the wedding, Kate’s coat does look slightly more yellow when compared to Charlotte’s white dress.